 A cap on compensation shall be applicable to the DK2-DE/LU border in accordance with Article 59(3) of the HAR.

+Article 6 Denmark 1 - The Netherlands (DK1-NL)

+A cap on compensation shall be applicable to the DK1-NL border in accordance with Article 59(3) of the HAR.